 “FENRIS mechs coming!”
 Jacob yelled.

-Miranda used her Overload on two of the LOKIs to disable them while Jacob used his shotgun to put a solid slug into a FENRIS mech's head.
+Miranda used overload on two of the LOKIs to disable them, while Jacob used his shotgun to put a solid slug into a FENRIS mech’s head.

 Shepard pulled out his shotgun and took aim as the other FENRIS mech came closer.

-Resembling oversized pit bulls, FENRIS mechs are more commonly used to detect contraband using the sensors built in its head.
-The only weapon they had were tasers to bring down intruders.
-That pretty much meant that they simply charged at anyone they detected was an enemy.
+Resembling oversized pit bulls, FENRIS mechs were more commonly used to detect contraband using the sensors built in their heads.
+The only weapons they had were tasers to bring down intruders.
+That pretty much meant that they simply charged at anyone they considered hostile.

-Using his shotgun, Shepard aimed at the front legs of the FENRIS mech and took it down hard.
+Using his shotgun, Shepard aimed at the FENRIS mech’s front legs and took it down hard.
 Stumbling mere feet away from Shepard, it was helpless against the following shot to the head.

-"Someone reprogrammed those mechs to attack on sight, we're not alone here," deduced Miranda.
+“Someone reprogrammed them to attack on sight.
+We’re not alone here,” Miranda said.

-"Hopefully, it's a survivor.
-Otherwise, it's a scavenger.
-Either way, it's someone that might know something," Shepard interjected.
-"Let go."
+“Hopefully, it’s a survivor.
+Otherwise, it’s a scavenger.
+Either way, it’s someone that might know something,” Shepard said.
+“Let’s go.”